-The adjusted pre-tax unlevered free cash flow improved by $\in$ 55.9 million to $\in$ 252.3 million, amongst other things due to lower non-recurring effects.
-The non-recurring effects were mainly associated with the preparation of the IPO in the previous year and lower transaction costs in the current fiscal year.
-The increase in interest, income tax and M&A
+The adjusted pre-tax unlevered free cash flow improved by € 55.9 million to € 252.3 million, amongst other things due to lower non-recurring effects.
+The non-recurring effects11 were mainly associated with the preparation of the IPO in the previous year and lower transaction costs in the current fiscal year.
+The increase in interest12, income tax13 and M&A

-&lt;sup>11 Defined as "transaction costs, separation costs and other non-recurring effects".
+11 Defined as "transaction costs, separation costs and other non-recurring effects".

-Defined as "Interest paid" (including interest on lease liabilities) as reported in the consolidated statement of cash flow.
+12 Defined as "Interest paid" (including interest on lease liabilities) as reported in the consolidated statement of cash flow activities14 was mainly related to higher outflows from M&A activities and for income taxes which were partly compensated by lower interest payments in the current reporting period.

-&lt;sup>13 Defined as "Income tax payments / refunds" as reported in the consolidated statement of cash flow.
+13 Defined as "Income tax payments / refunds" as reported in the consolidated statement of cash flow.